 Pharnext’s lead candidate combination successfully completed a phase III trial for the treatment of the rare neurological condition Charcot-Marie-Tooth disease in late 2018.
 However, an unexpected formulation problem interrupted the treatments of the high-dose patient group.
 The FDA consequently requested an additional phase III trial, which the company is preparing to run.

 Pharnext has the same drug combination in phase IIb for children with the same disease.
 The company is also testing a different drug combination for the treatment of Alzheimer’s disease in phase II, and the rare condition amyotrophic lateral sclerosis entering phase II.

 Pharnext is listed on the Paris-based Euronext Growth Stock Exchange with a market cap of over €80M.

 Lysogene was founded in 2009 by Karen Aiach after her daughter was diagnosed with Sanfilippo syndrome, a rare disease of the central nervous system.
 There is no treatment for Sanfilippo beyond palliative care, and Lysogene aims to find a cure using gene therapy that is delivered directly into the brain.

-The company is now gathering data to support the start of a Phase II/Phase III clinical trial that could lead to the approval of the therapy.
-With the help of a small IPO on Euronext Paris last year, the company is also funding a second gene therapy directed at another rare disease called GM1 gangliosidosis.
+After licensing partial commercial rights to the treatment to Sarepta in late 2018, Lysogene launched a phase II/III clinical trial that could lead to the approval of the therapy.
+The company is also planning to test in phase I a second gene therapy directed at another rare disease called GM1 gangliosidosis.

 As you can see, Paris is a fertile ground for biotech.
-To find more biotech companies in Paris, have a look at the over 70 companies listed on the Labiotech Map.
-And if you know of any other companies worth including in this list, let us know!
+If you know of any other companies worth including in this list, let us know!